Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 Long imaging passes on a damaged laptop drive can run 12 to 72 hours.
 Heads must stay on the platter to read data but parked on the ramp between passes to avoid re-stiction and thermal drift.
 PC-3000 handles this through vendor-specific terminal commands.

-2. Vendor terminal unlock: For Seagate, we use F3 terminal access to issue targeted unload commands and suppress background tasks like Self-Scan that would rewrite the System Area on a damaged drive.
+Vendor terminal unlock: For Seagate, we use F3 terminal access to issue targeted unload commands and suppress background tasks like Auto-Reallocation and Background Media Scan that could rewrite sectors on a damaged drive.
 For Western Digital, we use VSC (Vendor-Specific Command) terminal mode to do the same.
 Toshiba laptop drives require vendor-specific Techno Mode commands (issued through PC-3000's Toshiba utility) to halt Auto-Reallocation and offline scanning; standard ATA SET FEATURES alone cannot suppress these deep background routines.

 This workflow applies to every 2.5-inch HDD recovery we perform in-house.
 It is the difference between maximizing data extraction during the critical first imaging pass and losing the drive partway through.